klairjas/klairjas.github.io/README.md

 # About Me

-I’m currently pursuing a Bachelor of Science in Computer Science and Systems at the University of Washington Tacoma.
+I’m currently pursuing a Bachelor of Arts in Computer Science and Systems at the University of Washington Tacoma.
 My academic focus includes:

 * Algorithm design and analysis